ISL 2019-20: Chennaiyin, Odisha FC cancel each other out | Goal.com

 The hosts struggled to test Arshdeep Singh at the other end and their best chance arrived through an Edwin Vanspaul volley off Diagne’s failed clearance that whizzed above the cross-bar.

-Contrary to how the first half panned out, both teams started the second half with conviction and promised an exciting second-half.
+Contrary to how the first half panned out, both teams started the second half with conviction and.
 Valskis opened the scoring with a simple finish following a textbook team move that saw Rafael Crivellaro, Anirudh Thapa and Thoi Singh combine before the latter cut it back to the Lithuanian who was unmarked.

 Valskis completed his brace in the 71st minute when he soared above everyone else to head home Dragos Firtulescu's delivery from the corner.

-With just eight minutes left on the corner, the marksman at the other end marked his name on the score-sheet with an incredible finish from the edge of the box.
-Martin Guedes cushioned the ball for Aridane, who took it on the half-volley to get past Vishal Kaith and make it 2-2.
+With just eight minutes left, the marksman at the other end marked his name on the score-sheet with an incredible finish from the edge of the box.
+Martin Guedes cushioned the ball for Aridane, who took it on the half-volley to send the ball past Vishal Kaith and make it 2-2.

 An entertaining second half made up for a pallid first and a draw was a fair result in the tight contest.